 Getting to Know Your Camera

-Metering modes evaluate the amount of light entering your camera and determine whether or not it is suitable for the images you want to take.
-By telling you if you need to raise or lower the light, which can often be done by changing the exposure triangle settings, these modes help ensure you take fantastic images every time.
+Metering modes evaluate the amount of light entering your camera and determine whether or not it is suitable for the photo you want to take.
+By telling you if you need to raise or lower the light, which can often be done by changing the exposure triangle settings, these modes help ensure you take photos that are fantastic every time.

 Near and Far: Depth of Field

-The depth of field is the distance between the closest and the furthest objects in the image that need to be sharp.
-Having two subjects about five feet from each other is very different from, say, having a person right in front of you and a mountain several miles away.
+The depth of field is the distance between the closest and the furthest objects in the photo that need to be sharp.
+Having two subjects about five feet from each other in your photo is very different from, say, having a person right in front of you and a mountain several miles away.

 Commonly Used Shooting Modes